×

 River Light, who defeats Duramente and Kitasan Black at the Takarazuka Kinen in episode 5, is based on the racehorse Marialite (foaled February 19, 2011), who won six races in her 20-race career, including the 2016 Takarazuka Kinen.

-It's Calling, who finishes second to Kitasan Black in episode 13, is a fictional stand-in for the racehorse Queen's Ring, who finished second at the 2017 Arima Kinen.
+It's Calling, who finishes second to Kitasan Black in episode 13, is a fictional stand-in for the racehorse Queen's Ring (foaled May 5, 2012), who won six out of 18 races from 2014 to 2017, with the 2017 Arima Kinen being her final race.
+She also appears in the Uma Musume: Pretty Derby video game as an NPC with a different racing costume.